Please Note: These charts are from the end of regular trading hours on Thursday, July 23, 2009.

 Jason Goepfert is President of sentimenTrader.com.
 He has been trading stocks, stock and index options, index futures, currencies and commodities for over 15 years.
 He holds several securities licenses and has most recently managed the operations of a $3B hedge fund and top-10 online brokerage (Gomez rankings).
 Jason founded sentimenTrader in 1998, and began a web presence in 2001.
 Currently, the site has subscribers in all 50 states and 40+ foreign countries.
 In 2004, Jason was awarded the prestigious Charles H. Dow Award for Excellence in Technical Analysis by Market Technicians Association.
 Read Jason's Recent PostsJeffrey Spotts, CMT, a contributor to Master Traders, is a hedge fund manager for Prophecy Funds.
 He has more than 16 years of experience providing portfolio management to corporations, institutions, and high-net-worth clients.
 He began his career in 1989 at Merrill Lynch Private Advisory.
 He was responsible for over $500 million of client assets under management.
 In May 2001, he launched Prophecy Asset Management, a technically managed hedge fund catering to institutions, pensions and family offices.
 He also teaches a behavioral finance segment of a graduate studies course for several colleges.

 Read Jeffs's Recent PostsFil Zucchi is the founder and manager of Zebra Investment Advisors LLC, a Virginia registered investment advisor, and Zebra Fund, LLC, a long/short hedge fund.
 Before founding the Zebra companies, Fil managed individual long/short accounts.
 Prior to that, he was a bankruptcy and commercial litigation attorney in a Washington, D.C. law firm.
 Fil was a contributor to theStreet.com Street Insights.
 Fil is also currently involved in his family’s commercial real estate development and management operations.
 Read Fil's Recent PostsDavid Miller, a contributor to Master Traders, is the CEO and co-founder of Biotech Stock Research, LLC, publisher of Biotech Monthly.
 Launched in October 2001, Biotech Monthly combines a monthly newsletter format with alerts on breaking news on more than two dozen development-stage biotechnology companies under coverage.
 His firm is one of the few independent research firms in that it accepts no money from the companies it covers, does no outside consulting in the biotech space, runs no mutual or hedge fund, and is 100 percent subscription-supported.
 In addition, David was CEO of a successful technology company and a university professor.
 Read David's Recent PostsFrank Barbera, CMT, a contributor to Master Traders, is a co-manager of the Caruso Fund, a $35 million hedge fund that seeks to make gains trading precious metals, stocks, and currencies.
 He began his career in the early 1980s working with John Bollinger, Bill Griffith, and Susan Herrera at Financial News Network in Los Angeles.
 After FNN, Frank spent 10 years as an on-air market analyst for KWHY-TV in Los Angeles.
 His first money management position was at the Kavanaugh Fund in Santa Monica, a hedge fund subsidiary of Goldman Sachs.
 His technical work in gold and gold stocks is considered among the best in the industry.
 Read Frank's Recent Posts Tim Ord, a contributor to Master Traders, is the president, editor and publisher of The Ord Oracle, established in 1990, which is an electronic advisory newsletter that recommends S&P, NASDAQ, and gold stocks trades.
 He is frequently listed in the top 10 market timers in the country.
 Timer Digest ranked Tim No. 5 in gains for the S&P and No. 2 for gold timer in 2004.
 He has more than 25 years of trading experience and placed fourth nationally in the option division in the United States Trading Championship in 1988.
 Read Tim's Recent Posts Fari Hamzei is frequently quoted by CNBC, Bloomberg and RealMoney.
 His book, Master Traders: Strategies for Superior Returns from Today’s Top Traders, published by John Wiley & Sons in October 2006, has already become a bestseller on Amazon trading books space.
 On January 29th, 2007, Timer Digest ranked Fari tied for THIRD place for the past THREE YEARS in its "Timer of the Year Competition."
 As of September 13, 2008, Fari was ranked 3rd in the Nation by Timer Digest among approximately 150 market timers in the last 12 months.
+On February 21, 2011, for the second time, Fari was the featured advisor on Timer Digest monthly newsletter and was ranked FIRST in the Nation for the last 12 months.
+On June 24, 2013, Fari was ranked 3rd in the Nation for last 12 months.
 Once a year, Fari teaches Proprietary Sentiment Indicators at The Options Institute of CBOE.
 Fari is a graduate of Princeton University with a BSE degree in financial engineering, and was a director of strategic planning at Northrop Grumman Corporation's Aircraft Group and served for eleven years on the Board of Directors of Electronic Clearing House (ECHO), now an Intuit company (INTU).
 Read Fari's Recent Posts